DOI-USGS/ISIS3/README.md

 ### Mission Specific Data Downloads

-For versions of ISIS prior to ISIS 4.1.0, please use `isis3data` instead of `isisdata` in all the below rsync commands.
+For versions of ISIS prior to ISIS 4.1.0, please cd into `$ISIS3DATA` instead of `$ISISDATA` and use `isis3data` instead of `isisdata` in all the below rsync commands.

 **Apollo Mission:**